top of page

 From There Be Hodags, by C.A.
 McAllister:

 The haunchies are a group of dwarves believed to live in “Haunchyville”, a settlement near Mystic Road in Muskego.
-Haunchyville is believed to be located either in the ruined buildings near Mystic Road, or in a network of underground tunnels located below the area of Mystic Road.
+Haunchyville is believed to be located either in the ruined buildings at the end of Mystic Road, or in a network of underground tunnels located below the area.

-Classifying the haunchies as “legendary creatures” is likely a bit contentious owing to the fact that, in the modern Haunchyville lore, the haunchies are in fact human.
-Modern Haunchyville stories claim that the haunchies were originally circus dwarves who murdered their abusive ringmaster, dismembering his corpse and hanging the remains from trees, before disappearing into the woods near Muskego to form their own insular community.
+Classifying the haunchies as “legendary creatures” is likely a bit contentious owing to the fact that, within the modern Haunchyville lore, the haunchies are in fact human.
+Modern Haunchyville stories claim that the haunchies were originally circus dwarves who murdered their abusive ringmaster, dismembering his corpse and hanging the remains from trees.
+After the grizzly murder, they disappeared into the woods near Muskego to form their own insular community.
 Interestingly, though, the earliest versions of the Haunchyville mythos seem to view them not as humans with dwarfism, but instead more akin to mythological dwarves, or even goblins as they are sometimes described.
-So while, as the modern legend’s haunchies are legendary humans rather than nonhuman creatures, historically speaking the haunchies were once viewed as fantastical little people.
+So while the modern incarnation of the legend paints them as legendary humans rather than legendary creatures, historically speaking the haunchies appear to have once been viewed as a more fantastical little people.

 The haunchies are most known for their violent xenophobia towards outsiders.
-Tall folk (as in, those taller than them) found intruding on haunchy territory are said to be met by haunchies wielding bats, saws, and shotguns.
-The haunchies will saw the legs off any tall people found within their territory in order to “cut them down to size” before expelling them again.
-One story has a local farmer accidentally digging up one of the tunnels connecting to subterranean Haunchyville, and later being found hanging from the rafters of his barn, with “the haunchies made me do it” scrawled on the walls.
+Tall folk (as in, those taller than them) found intruding on haunchy territory are said to be met by haunchies wielding bats, saws, thrown rocks, and shotguns.
+The haunchies will saw the legs off any tall people found within their territory in order to “cut them down to size,” before expelling them again.
+However, sometimes the haunchies are said to merely kill their intruders.
+One legend states that a local farmer who accidentally dug up one of the tunnels connecting to subterranean Haunchyville was later found hanging from the rafters of his barn, with “the haunchies made me do it” scrawled on the walls nearby.

-Haunchyville lore claims the settlement has a single, regular-sized inhabitant, a shotgun-wielding albino human who wards people away from Haunchyville.
+Haunchyville lore claims the settlement has a single, regular-sized inhabitant: a shotgun-wielding, albino human who wards people away from Haunchyville.
 The albino is said to have found Haunchyville as a child, and won acceptance by the haunchies for being the only one who showed kindness to the dwarves, being adopted and raised by the haunchies thereafter.
-The tale of the albino also seems to hearken back to the many European stories of human children abducted and raised by the little folk of the wilderness.
+The tale of the albino also seems to hearken back to the many European stories of human children who are abducted and raised by the little folk of the wilderness.
+The albino of Haunchyville can also be compared to the Bye Bye Man, another murderous albino from Wisconsin legend.

 From Monsters of Wisconsin, by Linda Godfrey: